Best Neuropsychologist in Dubai

 Traumatic brain injury (TBI) is an insult to the brain, but caused by external physical force that may produce a diminished or altered state of consciousness, which results in an impairment of cognitive abilities or physical functioning.
 Profound disturbances of cognitive, emotional, and behavior functioning after TBI may produce permanent impairments that result in partial or total functional disability and psychosocial maladjustment.

 The center offers a full cognitive assessment and rehabilitation program for patients suffering from Brain Injury.

 A neurological disorder that includes episodes of sensory disturbance, loss of consciousness or convulsion associated with abnormal electrical activity in the brain.
-The epilepsy affects the cognitive skills and can lead to language and learning problems.
+Epilepsy may affect cognitive skills and can lead to language and learning problems.

 A stroke occurs when blood flow to a part of the brain interrupts or reduces.
 It is sometimes called brain attack.
-The stroke can cause paralysis, difficulty in swallowing, aphasia (language problem), reading or writing, memory loss or thinking difficulties, and/or emotional problems.
+The stroke can cause paralysis, difficulty in swallowing, aphasia (language problem), reading or writing challenges, memory loss, processing difficulties, and/or emotional problems.
 Our rehabilitation center offers a comprehensive assessment and treatment for stroke patients.

 PD- Parkinson’s disease is a progressive, neuro-degenerative central nervous system disorder.
 Symptoms usually starts gradually and it causes tremors.
 But the disorder then goes on to cause stiffness, slowing of movement and overall affects one’s ability for movement.

 The patients suffering from PD have usually specific cognitive deficits affecting Visuo-spatial functions, Attention, Memory, Executive functions and mood or anxiety disorder related to their neurological condition.
 With time, they develop dysarthria that can affect their communication.

 LSVT Loud is the Best Evidence Base treatment for dysarthria.